MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/local-vagrant-ubuntu.md

 ![Screenshot of vagrant up being run](./01.png)

 Once the download is complete, the actual provisioning will start.
-As you can see in the screenshot below, the process takes no longer than 3 minutes.
+As shown in the screenshot below, the process takes no longer than 3 minutes.

 ![Screenshot of completed vagrant up](./02.png)

-Upon completion, you will have a local Ubuntu VM deployed, connected as a new Azure-Arc-enabled server inside a new resource group.
+Upon completion, you will have a local Ubuntu VM deployed, connected as a new Azure-Arc-enabled server, inside a new resource group.

 ![Screenshot of Azure portal showing Azure-Arc-enabled server](./03.png)